 Potential Bair Hugger Lawsuit?

 The verdict in favor of 3M highlights the need for an experienced defective product lawyer.
 In federal civil trials, the burden of proof is different.
 The plaintiff must be able to show that the warming device more than likely not caused their infection.
-If you believe that you or someone you love developed a serious infection after a Bair Hugger was used during surgery, call Goldwater Law Firm to schedule your free case evaluation.
+If you believe that you or someone you love developed a serious infection after a Bair Hugger was used during surgery, contact Goldwater Law Firm to schedule your free case evaluation.
 These cases can be quite complicated.
 Our team of defective product lawyers have spent decades helping patients get the compensation that they deserve for their injuries.
 We’ll talk to you about your potential case and tell you about your legal rights and options.
 Bair Hugger lawsuits have a time limit under which they must be filed.
 To protect your potential claim, call Goldwater Law Firm right now.